People's United Financial

-People's United Financial, Inc. was an American bank holding company that owned People's United Bank.
+People's United Financial, Inc., was an American bank holding company that owned People's United Bank.
 The bank operated 403 branches in Connecticut, southeastern New York State, Massachusetts, Vermont, Maine, and New Hampshire.
 It was the second-largest full-service bank in New England, one of the largest in the northeast, and the 46th-largest in the United States.

 On April 2, 2022, the bank merged with M&T Bank and was fully integrated into M&T by the third quarter of 2022.

 History

 The company was founded in 1842 as Bridgeport Savings Bank in Bridgeport, Connecticut.
 In 1981, the bank became the first in the country to provide a telephone bill paying service.
-After acquiring People's Bank of Vernon, CT in 1983, the company was renamed People's Bank.
-It has since acquired several other banks in New England to become the second largest in the region.
+After acquiring People's Bank of Vernon, CT, in 1983, the company was renamed People's Bank.
+It then acquired several other banks in New England to become the second largest in the region.

 In 1985, the company began issuing credit cards, but by 2004, it sold its credit card division to the Royal Bank of Scotland at a premium of $360 million.
 The company moved to a new headquarters building designed by Richard Meier in 1989.

 On June 7, 2007, the bank changed its name to People's United Bank.

 In February 2008, a data storage company, Archive America, lost backup tapes in transit containing the "names, birthdays, Social Security numbers and other information" of customers of the bank and of The Bank of New York Mellon.
 On November 22, 2010, the bank opened its first location in Boston.

 People's United was notably selected to manage the core bank accounts for the Commonwealth of Massachusetts in November 2016, and was also selected to manage the core bank accounts for the state of Vermont in August 2017.

-On February 22, 2021, M&T Bank, based in Buffalo, New York, announced an agreement to acquire People's United Bank in an all-stock transaction valuing at approximately $7.6 billion.
+On February 22, 2021, M&T Bank, based in Buffalo, New York, announced an agreement to acquire People's United Bank in an all-stock transaction valued at approximately $7.6 billion.